 What is copyright?

-A simple definition of copyright is that it is a bunch of rights in certain creative works (literary works, artistic works, musical works, computer programs, sound recordings, films and broadcasts) which can be used to stop others from copying the creative works without permission.
+A simple definition of copyright is that it is a bunch of rights in certain creative material (literary works, artistic works, musical works, computer programs, sound recordings, films and broadcasts) which can be used to stop others from copying the creative material without permission.

 At its most basic, copyright is simply the exclusive right to copy.

-The rights are granted exclusively to the copyright owner to reproduce (copy, scan, print) and communicate (email, put on Internet) the material, and for some material, the right to perform or show the work to the public.
-Copyright owners can prevent others from reproducing or communicating their work without their permission.
-Only the copyright owner can licence or sell these rights to someone else.
+The rights are granted exclusively to the copyright owner to reproduce (copy, scan, print) and communicate (email, put on Internet) the material, and for some material, the right to perform or show the material to the public.
+Copyright owners can prevent others from reproducing or communicating their material without their permission.
+Only the copyright owner can license or sell these rights to someone else.

 Why is copyright important?

-Copyright is important because it gives creators control over their creative works.
-This means they can decide who uses their work, how it can be used and if they will charge a fee to other people who want to use it.
-This gives creators the ability to earn a living from their works and/or to control how their works are used or disseminated.
+Copyright is important because it gives creators control over their creative material.
+This means they can decide who uses their material, how it can be used and if they will charge a fee to other people who want to use it.
+This gives creators the ability to earn a living from their creative material and/or to control how their materials is used or disseminated.

 What does copyright protect?

 Copyright does not protect ideas, concepts, styles or techniques.
 For example, copyright will not protect an idea for a film or book, but it will protect a script for the film or even a storyboard for the film.
 Basically, copyright only protects creativity that is in a tangible medium.